nathan-pham/Doodle/README.md

 # Doodle
-A simple clone of Google built on top of PHP.
+Simple Google clone made with PHP

-## Installation
+## Installation & Deploy
-You can clone this github repository and run it locally with XAMPP.
+Local: Clone the github repository into the `htdocs` folder supplied by XAMPP
+Cloud: Edit `config.php` to a remote sql connection and deploy to a free hosting service